 Andy Crane serves as the recruiting coordinator and an assistant coach for the Youngstown State women's basketball program under Head Coach John Barnes.
-He enters his fifth year as a Penguin in 2017-18.
+He completed his fifth year as a Penguin in 2017-18.

-With a wide-spread network, Crane and the YSU staff have been able to recruit student-athletes from seven different states and Sweden since arriving on campus in 2013.
-The emphasis has been on securing the region with all but two signees coming from Ohio, Pennsylvania, Michigan, Indiana and Wisconsin.
+With a wide-spread network, Crane and the YSU staff have been able to competitively recruit student-athletes with impressive accomplishments in high school and AAU.
+The Penguins have signed some of the best players in the state from Ohio, Pennsylvania, West Virginia, Michigan, Indiana, Illinois and Wisconsin.